 “I graduated from the University of Portsmouth with a degree in Palaeobiology and Evolution in 2007.
 I was a volunteer at the Grant Museum of Zoology at UCL and the enquiries officer for the Palaeontology Department at The Natural History Museum in London before moving to Charmouth.
 I have been fascinated by fossils since I got my first dinosaur toy for my 5th birthday (Norman the Stegosaurus, who is still with me on my desk at the centre) and unlike most sensible kids, I never grew out of it!
 Working here at Charmouth, one of the most famous fossils sites in the world is my idea of a dream job.”

 “My interests in rocks and fossils began when I was very young going out collecting with my dad.
 I went onto college in Gloucestershire to study my A levels in Geology, Geography, Archaeology and Environmental Science and continued onto the University of Gloucestershire to gain my degree in Physical Geography with Environmental Science.
-After University I volunteered for a few nature projects and worked at the Royal Agricultural College assisting with PhD projects before finding my way to the Charmouth Heritage Coast Centre.
-I came here in 2009 initially as a seasonal warden before returning to University to study for my MSc in Earth’s System Science.
-I am now very happy to be back at Charmouth as an Deputy Senior Warden and have a fantastic view out of the window!”
+After University I volunteered for a few nature projects and worked at the Royal Agricultural University assisting with PhD projects before finding my way to the Charmouth Heritage Coast Centre.
+I came here in 2009 initially as a seasonal warden before returning to university to study for my MSc in Earth’s System Science and as a Finds Officer with Portable Antiquities Scheme.
+I am now very happy to be back at Charmouth as a manager and have a fantastic view out of the window!”

 “From a young age I’ve been fascinated by coastal landforms and wildlife, but my love of fossils really started while studying Geology at A level, alongside Geography and History.
 Fast forward a few years and I had graduated from Royal Holloway, University of London with a degree in Geology and an MSc in palaeontology.
 I made the most of the long summer breaks from university, spending my time volunteering with Lyme Regis Museum and the Jurassic Coast Trust, discovering that helping people fossil hunt really is what I love to do!
 I came to the Charmouth Heritage Coast Centre in 2018 and have never looked back!”